-4.1 Risk Statement
+4.2 Risk Statement

-The Group's strategic objective is to be the bank for Tesco customers - rewarding their loyalty and earning their trust.
+The Group's strategic objective is to be the bank for people who shop at Tesco.
 The Group operates with a strong customer focus and provides simple, transparent products which aim to deliver value for customers.
 The Group's strategy is pursued within a defined Risk Appetite.